MaahiSadrani/Experiment-3/README.md

 Because of immutability, tuples are faster and use less memory than lists.
 Tuples are mainly used to store **fixed or constant data** because they are **immutable**, meaning their elements cannot be changed after creation.
 This makes tuples ideal for representing data that should remain the same throughout a program’s execution, such as coordinates, configuration values, or records that must not be modified accidentally.
 Since tuples do not allow operations like adding, removing, or updating elements, they provide data integrity and help prevent unintended changes.
-Additionally, tuples are more memory-efficient and slightly faster to access than lists, making them suitable for storing constant collections of values.
+Additionally, tuples are more memory-efficient and slightly faster to access than lists, making them suitable for storing constant collections of values.The length of a tuple is determined using the len() function.
+It returns the total number of elements present in the tuple.Elements of a tuple can be accessed using slicing by specifying a range of indices.
+Slicing allows you to retrieve a portion of the tuple without modifying the original tuple.
+The syntax follows the format tuple[start : end], where the start index is inclusive and the end index is exclusive.

 A list uses square brackets [] and is mutable.Lists allow insertion, deletion, and modification of elements.
 Tuples can be used as dictionary keys, while lists cannot.